rain-1/rain-1.github.io/escaping.md

 The fundamental idea of escaping is to provide an injective (and hence invertible) function from arbitrary strings to strings with some pattern not occurring.
 This could mean that a set of reserved characters do not occur in the output, or that a certain character does not occur alone.

-Escaping is an alternative to the "netstring" approach of putting the length before the data.
+The [netstring](https://cr.yp.to/proto/netstrings.txt) approach of putting the length before the data is an alternative to escaping.
+NUL delimited text is another alternative to escaping in cases where text cannot contain `\0` (like C strings).

 The rest of this document is a review of some of the ways escaping comes up in computing.